-External Modem Wake-up/Ring-on
+External Modem Ring-on

-The Modem Wake-Up feature allows the sleeping (Suspend mode) PC to wake-up to respond to incoming calls.
-The Modem Ring-on feature allows the Soft Power Down (Soft-Off) PC to power-on to respond to incoming calls.
-Enable this function in the "Resume By Ring" field of the Power Management Setup (Chapter 3).
+The Modern Ring-on feature allows the sleeping (Suspend mode) or Soft Power Down (Soft-Off) PC to power-on to respond to incoming calls.
+Enable this function in the "Resume By Ring/LAN" field of the Power Management Setup (Chapter 3).